 Radio interview on Paris Food And Wine by Paige Donner.
 Interview for Girl’s Guide To Paris.
 Highlights: Champagne for any time, French rose wines + food pairings, Favorite Parisian Bistros, Cafe’s and Fun Foodie things to do. @LocalFoodAndWine Follow … Continue reading

-Listen to new episodes of the Paris GOODfood+wine on iTUNES and also broadcast on World Radio Paris, hosted by Paige Donner.
+Listen to new episodes of Paris GOODfood+wine on iTUNES and also broadcast on US Public Radio, Pacifica Network, hosted by Paige Donner.
 It’s summertime and it’s time for champagne sipping.
-Ok, well, it’s always time for champagne sipping… Listen to Paige’s interview here … Continue reading
+Ok, well, it’s always time for champagne sipping… Listen to Paige’s interview … Continue reading

 BORDEAUX VINEXPO FROM 19 TO 23 JUNE 2011 Champagne Louis Roederer, Concha y Toro and Baron Philippe de Rothschild are among just some of the world-class wines that will be represented at this year’s Vinexpo, Bordeaux.
 Alongside these major groups, large numbers of vigorous … Continue reading